 Strings and Improv:

 Four-time Grammy winner Eugene Friesen is active internationally as a cellist, composer and teacher.
 He has been featured in concerts all over the world with the Paul Winter Consort, and in his popular CelloMan performances for children and families.
 Friesen’s composition for Consort, choir, orchestra and narrators, “Grasslands” was performed at Symphony in the Flint Hills in 2006.
 A pioneer in the teaching of improvisation to classically trained musicians, Eugene has led workshops throughout North America and around the world.
 His book, Improvisation for Classically Trained Musicians (Berklee Press) was published in June 2012.
 He is an artist-in-residence at the Cathedral of St. John the Divine in New York City, and on the faculty of the Berklee College of Music in Boston.
+This is Eugene Friesen’s fourth year at Joyful Noise.
 More information on Eugene can be found online at: www.celloman.com

-Penelope Ann Speedie is a singer of considerable dramatic skill and has appeared in such diverse roles as: Mimi (La Boheme), Susanna (La Nozze di Figaro), Elise (Yeoman of the Guard), Phoebe (Romantic Comedy), Nora (Riders to the Sea), Johanna (Sweeney Todd), and Kate (Kiss Me Kate).
+Penelope Ann Speedie has appeared in such diverse roles as: Mimi (La Boheme), Susanna (La Nozze di Figaro), Elise (Yeoman of the Guard), Phoebe (Romantic Comedy), Nora (Riders to the Sea), Johanna (Sweeney Todd), and Kate (Kiss Me Kate).
 A native of Canada, she holds music degrees from the University of Toronto and the Ohio State University.
 Her talents encompass singing, acting, directing and costuming in opera, oratorio, musical theater and drama.
 Groups she has worked and performed with include Theater London, the Stratford Festival, the Shaw Festival, the Gaslight Dinner Theater, the Columbus Opera, Courtney Opera, CBC Radio and Television, British Opera Federation, Columbus Light Opera and Emporia Summer Theater.
 She has served as president for the National Opera association, representing the organization at the International Voice Congress and National NATS conventions.
 At present she teaches voice and directs opera and musical theater at Emporia State University.
-She is currently the music director for the upcoming homecoming musical, Guys and Dolls.

 Dr. James Starr is a retired faculty member, Professor Emeritus, from Emporia State University.
 For 34 years he was a member of the faculty, specializing in violin and viola, and taught applied music, various music history classes, worked with the orchestra as upper strings coach and conductor, performed as violin and viola soloist and in chamber ensembles – including many years as a member of the Great Plains Trio (faculty trio in residence), and performed many years as an orchestral musician with Emporia States University, The Topeka Symphony, the Utah Symphony and other orchestras.
 He is past president of the Kansas Chapter of the American String Teachers Association.
 He retired from Emporia State University in 2009.
 He currently continues to perform as Concertmaster of the Emporia Symphony and Principal Violist in the Topeka Symphony and teaches string private students in the Emporia Community.